kyledavis109/Kyles-React-Spotify-App/README.md

 6. You will need a few npm packages installed to run this app.
 To install the packages, in the terminal navigate to the root folder of the repository and then run `npm i `

 Congratulations, you've completed installation!

 #### To Start Application

 1. In a terminal, navigate to the root folder of the repository and run `npm run start`.

-*Make sure to have API running first.*
+*Make sure to have the API running first.*

 ### Support

 If you need any help along the way getting this app started, please contact me by email at kyledavis109@gmail.com.